 Hours Per Client indicates how much a client is willing to invest in a tutor.
-In general, the top (and most honest) tutors work with clients on Spires over the long-term, help them achieve their goals and go far beyond the initial job briefs of their clients because they are seen to add significant value.
+In general, the top (and most honest) tutors work with clients on Spires over the long term, help them achieve their goals and go far beyond the initial job briefs of their clients because they are seen to add significant value.

-We understand some placements are short, and some tutors prefer shorter placements, but in general the very best tutors can convincingly demonstrate to their clients they can add value beyond one topic or goal.
+We understand some placements are short, and some tutors prefer shorter placements, but in general, the very best tutors can convincingly demonstrate to their clients they can add value beyond one topic or goal.
 They ask a student (or parent) what their long-term educational (or career) objectives are and invest their own time into setting out a clear plan for long-term development to achieve this.
 In showing such goodwill and care, they are able to consistently convert even the smallest placements into multi-year placements and generate lots of returning clients, referrals and recommendations.

 *** Hours Per Client is the most important ranking factor on Spires ***

-How to retain your clients and improve Hours Per Client:
+How to retain your clients and improve Hours Per Client

-Don't leave classes on a cliffhanger and don't shy away from explaining the long-term value that you can add.
 Students need structure and organisation from you and the very best tutors are able to set out educational roadmaps for weeks, months and even years.
 Make good use of our class scheduling system to lock in future classes.

 5. Don't make your relationships purely transactional

-6. Keep your clients on platform
+6. Keep your clients on the platform

 We invest large sums of money, time and energy into creating job opportunities for tutors, and quality tutor introductions for clients.
 Entering into private arrangements once introduced through our platform is stealing and against our terms and house rules.
-It is dishonest and unprofessional and will result in an instant ban from our platforms and services; in extreme cases in may result in legal action.
+It is dishonest and unprofessional and will result in an instant ban from our platforms and services; in extreme cases, it may result in legal action.
 We simply ask that tutors act with honesty and integrity as the proper functioning of the system relies on it.
-Taking clients off platform to avoid platform fees will hurt your tutor data and over time show up clearly to our team.
+Taking clients off-platform to avoid platform fees will hurt your tutor data and over time show up clearly to our team.
 Please respect our teams' efforts and the value we add and don't steal from us.

-We hope this guide helps you to increase the value that you are able to add to your clients, and in doing so, generate well-earned income for your hard-work and knowledge.
+We hope this guide helps you to increase the value that you are able to add to your clients, and in doing so, generate well-earned income for your hard work and knowledge.